Bachelor of Science in Political Science – Global Affairs Online

 Admissions

-Applying to our bachelor of political science online program is quick and easy
+Applying to our online global affairs degree is quick and easy

 At Northwest, we’ve streamlined the admission process to help you get started quickly and easily.
-Please read the requirements for the B.S. in Political Science – Global Affairs online, including what additional materials you need and where you should send them.
+Please read the requirements for the global affairs online program, including what additional materials you need and where you should send them.
 The requirements include:

 Admission Requirements: